RS-agr/ToxiPlantNet/README.md

-# ToxiPlantNet: A UAV-Based Deep Learning Framework for Toxic Plant DetectionntNet
+# ToxiPlantNet: A UAV-Based Deep Learning Framework for Toxic Plant Detection and Quantitative Analysis of Spatiotemporal Dynamics in Grasslands
 **[🚨 News]** This repository is the official implementation of **ToxiPlantNet**.
 > *The full source code, pre-trained weights, and deployment scripts are currently being cleaned up and will be made publicly available upon the acceptance of the manuscript.*